 And I believe that until we can get to the point where our soul can speak over the screaming of our never-ending to-do list, we can focus on taking small, external steps to get in the habit of at least putting ourselves in some sort of priority.
 Otherwise, we’re not going to make it.
 Small steps like setting aside even 15 minutes a day to read something or create something.
 Maybe even five minutes to make yourself feel a little pretty and create overall wellness.

 Over the years, natural beauty and skin care have become important to me.
 Seems like the more I learn about the danger of using cleansing and beauty products that are full of toxic chemicals, the more adamant I am about keeping them to a minimum in my home.
 You can learn more about how safe the specific beauty products you use are from Environmental Working Groups Skin Deep Cosmetic Database.

 Thankfully, that doesn’t mean that I have to go without.
 (Did that bring up images from the ’80’s version of Batman for anyone else, where they learned the cosmetics were killing people so everyone had to walk around ungroomed?
 Did I just date myself?)
 I started to learn to make my own products from scratch.
 Most are so simple to make and children love helping to mix up these little concoctions.

 If you’re interested in using many of the same products we use for our family, check out our Etsy shop where you’ll find a wide selection of all-natural, palm-free, farmstead soaps, herbal salves, and natural beauty products.

 Make sure to follow my Natural Health and Beauty Board on Pinterest!
-It’s LOADED with natural and herbal inspiration for your homemade medicine cabinet and DIY beauty regime.
+It’s LOADED with inspiration for your homemade medicine cabinet and DIY natural beauty regime.

 50+ Recipes for DIY Natural Beauty